 Threat intelligence is organized, analyzed and refined information about potential or current attacks that threaten an organization.
 Wouldn’t it be great to have access to this intelligence from your peers, and not have to start from scratch on everything?

-The primary purpose of threat intelligence is helping organizations understand the risks of the most common and severe external threats, such as zero-day threats, advanced persistent threats (APTs) and exploits.
+The primary purpose of threat intelligence is to inform organizations on the most common and severe external threats, such as zero-day threats, advanced persistent threats (APTs) and exploits.
 Threat intelligence includes in-depth information about specific threats to help an organization protect itself from the types of attacks that could do them the most damage.

-Switzerland’s government initiatives are largely focused on critical infrastructure (GovCERT.ch).
-This leaves all other organizations without access to essential cyber threat information.
+Switzerland’s government initiatives are largely focused on critical infrastructure.
+This leaves out all other organizations without access to essential cyber threat information.

-We’ve also heard that there are several other initiatives – but always from smaller groups, and it is not easy to gain access.
+Several other initiatives do exist, but are always restricted to smaller groups and are hard to gain access to.
 In addition, there is no available platform where the information sharing part really works.

 SIGS got a reduced version of the Anomali platform for setting up one central point to collect as much information as possible.
 To benefit everyone, the SIGS ISAC is opening up cyber threat intelligence to all organizations, including smaller businesses that will now be able to access the right resources and data to help mitigate their cyber risk.

 As a first stage, only open-source information is available.
-We are trying to get additional sponsorship from other vendors or interested parties, to bring in more really good content as soon as possible.
-But it’s a community project and we need your support!
+We are trying to get additional sponsorship from other vendors or interested parties, to bring in quality content as soon as possible.
+But it’s a community project and we need as well your support!